Patrick Bamford: Style of play

-Bamford is a versatile forward, who can play as a lone striker (which is how he was almost exclusively utilised by Marcelo Bielsa) or in a pair, and can also play in an attacking midfield position or on either wing.
+Bamford is a versatile forward, who can play as a lone striker or in a pair, and can also play on either wing.
 He is known for his technique and ability on the ball and his delivery of assists, as well as his proficiency in the air.
-Although deployed as a solitary striker, Bamford also provides one of the highest rates of assists for a player in his position in the Premier League.
+Although deployed as a solitary striker, Bamford also provided one of the highest rates of assists for a player in his position in the Premier League.

-Preferring to let the ball run and delivering a strike as his first touch, the vast majority of Bamford’s goals — and all of his penalties — are scored with his left foot, although he scores extensively with his head and, to a lesser extent, his right foot.
+Preferring to let the ball run and delivering a strike as his first touch, the vast majority of Bamford's goals, and all of his penalties, are scored with his left foot, although he scores extensively with his head and, to a lesser extent, his right foot.

 Personal life

-Bamford became a father in 2022: “I had a little girl at the start of February.
-Really it was kind of perfect timing, cos I was injured, so I could get used to the non-sleep thing.”
+Bamford became a father in 2022.
+He married his long time partner Michaela Ireland on 7 June 2024 at Grantley Hall, Ripon.